jeonghanlee/epicsarchiverap-env/docs/milestone-265f580.md

 ##### Completion Criteria

-- With no site override, the running JVMs load the WAR's `log4j2.xml`, and per component identifier `journalctl -u <unit> -p err..err` returns the application ERROR lines and `-p info..info` the INFO lines, so each level maps to its own journal priority.
+- With no site override, every deployed webapp holds the WAR `log4j2.xml`, whose prefix pattern G16 found in all four WARs, and the JVMs load it: application lines arrive without the site file's date at `PRIORITY` 6 for INFO in all four identifiers and 4 for WARN, and a provoked application ERROR in mgmt appears under `journalctl -u <unit> -p err..err` at 3.
+The prefix comes from that pattern, which all four files share, so one identifier's ERROR stands for all four.
 - Setting `ARCHAPPL_ROOT_LOGGER_LEVEL=WARN` in `../CONFIG_SITE.local` and
   reinstalling silences INFO lines.
 - `ARCHAPPL_LOG4J_SITE_FILE` set to a site copy of the layout with